tttapa/docker-arm-cross-toolchain/README.md

 `armv8-rpi3-linux-gnueabihf` toolchain, depending on whether you're using a 64-bit or a 32-bit operating system.
 For optimal performance, you can include the `-mcpu=cortex-a72` or `-mtune=cortex-a72` flags ([GCC ARM options](https://gcc.gnu.org/onlinedocs/gcc/ARM-Options.html)).

+For the Raspberry Pi Pico and other RP2040-based boards, use the bare-metal `arm-pico-eabi` toolchain.

 ## Installation